 Digital Microscope Applications by Industry

-Digital microscopes are game changers in research, education, medicine, industry, and many other trades and businesses.
-In education, for example, entire classes can now view specimens at once.
+Digital microscopes are game-changers in research, education, medicine, industry, and many other trades and businesses.
+In education, for example, entire classes can now view specimens during presentations.
 This provides students with consistent learning experiences.
-Portable or Handheld Digital microscopes can also help: Beauticians identify skin problems; veterinarians identify and remove ticks; horticulturalists identify plant diseases; professionals in art restoration; in forensic analysis, for identification of forged signatures; and much more.
+Portable or handheld digital microscopes can also help dermatologists and beauticians identify skin problems; veterinarians identify and remove ticks; horticulturalists identify plant diseases; professionals in art restoration; in forensic analysis, for identification of forged signatures; and much more.

 The following are digital microscopes made for specific applications, identified by industry:

 - Beer Brewing & Wine Making Digital Microscopes